Single atom trapping in a metasurface lens optical tweezer: Comparative and future potential

-We expect future metasurface designs for atom trapping will leverage multiple ongoing developments.
-An enhanced FoV can be achieved by patterning both sides of the substrate to create a double-layer metasurface~\cite{groever_meta-lens_2017}.
 Further design improvements can be achieved through the use of an expanded unit-cell library to include cross, donut and other exotic nanopillar shapes~\cite{shrestha_broadband_2018} or via inverse design~\cite{phan_high-efficiency_2019}.
 Choosing optimal materials and designs that are robust to nanofabrication variation is expected to offer higher efficiencies that exceed that achieved in the experiments presented here~\cite{chen_flat_2020}.
 Further, a hybrid lens design consisting of a curved refractive surface and a metasurface patterned on the same substrate will offer additional prospects for enhanced design space~\cite{chen_broadband_2018, nikolov_metaform_2021}.
-We also note that it is possible to achieve a focusing response that is either polarization selective~\cite{hu_all-dielectric_2020} or one that transforms the polarization~\cite{chen_highly_2021}, which are functions not offered by traditional optical lenses.
-For example, polarization multiplexing provides a method to trap and collect fluoresence at the diffraction limit for two different wavelengths using a singlet metasurface lens, and may find utility in combining additional multifunctional beams in complex trapping experiments.